 The UCSF Fresno Psychiatry residency program is a four-year ACGME-accredited program.
-The program matches four PGY-1 residents each year.
+The program matches six PGY-1 residents each year.

 The UCSF Fresno Psychiatry residency program participates in the National Resident Matching Program (NRMP).
 All applications are handled through the Electronic Residency Application Service (ERAS) sponsored by the Association of American Medical Colleges.